Careers News

 The Careers Base

 The school has its own dedicated Careers Base located in an office off the main student Forum.
-Students can book into this facility for use on a lunchtime where they can access careers guidance, college and apprenticeship information.
+Students can book into this facility for use at breaks and lunchtimes where they can access careers guidance, college and apprenticeship information.

 CAREERS BASE LUNCHTIME TIMETABLE FOR THE 2025/2026 ACADEMIC YEAR